Remember Jewish Zamosc

 An incomplete listing of deportations and transports from Zamosc is as follows:

 Nazi S.S.
 Heinrich Himmler decided that the area around Zamosc would be the first large area of German settlement in Poland.
 The Germans hoped that within ten years about 3 million Germans would settle in the territory administrated exclusively by the Nazi S.S.
-In October 1939, the Nazis selected a Judenrat and forced it to pay a "contribution" of 100,000 zlotys ($20,000) and the daily delivery of 250 Jews for hard labor.
+In October 1939, the Nazis selected a Judenrat and forced it to pay a ‘contribution’ of 100,000 zlotys ($20,000 in US dollars) and the daily delivery of 250 Jews for hard labor.
 In December 1939 several hundred Jews expelled from Lodz, Kalo, and Wloclawek in western Poland were settled in Zamosc.
-In 1941 an open ghetto was established around Hrubieszowska Street, and the first deportation from the city took place on the eve of Passover, 1942 (April 11).
+In 1941, an open ghetto was established around Hrubieszowska Street, and the first deportation from the city took place on the eve of Passover, 1942 (April 11).
 The entire Jewish population was ordered to gather in the city's market, whereupon gunfire was directed at the crowd killing hundreds on the spot.
 About 3,000 Jews were forced to board waiting trains which took them to the Belzec Death Camp.
-From May 1-3, 1942, about 3,000 Jews from Dortmund, Germany and from Czechoslovakia were taken to Zamosc.
+From May 1-3, 1942, about 3,000 Jews from Dortmund, Germany and from Czechoslovakia were deported to Zamosc.
 A deportation including Jews from these areas as well as Zamosc and nearby towns were sent to Sobibor Death Camp on May 15-16, 1942, or Belzec Death Camp in six separate transfers in which 13,850 souls were sent to die.

 The final group living in the Zamosc Ghetto was marched to nearby Izbica on October 16-18, 1942.
 Many were shot on the way.
-From Izbica, they were sent on transports to the Belzec & Sobibor Death Camps.
+From Izbica, they were sent on transports to the Belzec and Sobibor Death Camps.
 In this deportation, Jews offered passive resistance and hundreds went into hiding in prepared shelters.
 The Nazis brought in Polish firemen to open the shelters by destroying the walls and removing other obstacles.
 Several hundred Jews were discovered in hiding and imprisoned for eight days in the city's cinema hall without food or water; subsequently, all those who were still alive were brought to the Jewish cemetery and executed.
 A few hundred Jews were able to escape to the surrounding forests.
 Most of them crossed the Bug River, made contact with Soviet guerrillas in the Polesie forest, and joined various local partisan groups.
 By May, 1943 all Jews left in the ghetto in Zamosc and in forced labor camps in the vicinity -- numbering around 1,000 Jews -- were murdered at the Majdanek Camp.

-The Germans also evacuated 300 villages in the Zamosc district, uprooting 110,000 Polish peasants to make room for SS men and Volksdeutsche to settle in the vacated areas.
+The Germans also evacuated 300 villages in the Zamosc district, uprooting 110,000 Polish peasants to make room for S.S. men and Volksdeutsche to settle in the vacated areas.
 Approximately 10,000 non-Jews perished during this course of ethnic cleansing.
 Those evacuated by force were sent to camps in Zamosc Zwierzyniec, or Warsaw.
 A number of transports were sent to concentration camps such as Auschwitz or Majdanek.
 More than 50,000 Poles were deported to the Reich for forced labor from the Zamosc region, during 1942 and 1943.
 There was resistance, called the Zamosc Uprising.

 [In Hebrew] [Surnames and Researchers] [Books] [Wikipedia - Zamosc]